Read summarized version with

 Example 1: Manufacturing Assembly

-A manufacturing facility might create a work instruction for assembling a circuit board component.
-It would specify the solder temperature (350 degrees Celsius), wire gauge (22 AWG), labeled diagrams showing connection points, inspection criteria, and exact tool specifications.
-Every technician assembles the component the same way, whether it's their first day or their thousandth.
+A manufacturing facility might write a work instruction for assembling a circuit board component.
+It would call out the solder temperature (350 degrees Celsius), the wire gauge (22 AWG), labeled diagrams showing connection points, inspection criteria, and exact tool specifications.
+The result: every technician assembles the component the same way, whether it’s their first day or their thousandth.

 Example 2: Healthcare Sample Collection

-A medical laboratory could develop a work instruction for blood sample collection.
-It would lay out the sequence of steps, the venipuncture angle (15 to 30 degrees), which tubes to fill in what order, labeling requirements, and how to prevent contamination.
-Patient safety and sample integrity stay consistent across all phlebotomists.
+A medical laboratory could put together a work instruction for blood sample collection.
+It would lay out the sequence of steps, the venipuncture angle (15 to 30 degrees), which tubes to fill and in what order, labeling requirements, and how to keep samples from getting contaminated.
+Patient safety and sample integrity then stay consistent across every phlebotomist on the team.

 Work Instruction vs SOP

-Work instructions and SOPs work together, but they serve different purposes in an organization's documentation stack.
+Work instructions and SOPs work together, but they play different roles in an organization’s documentation stack.
+For a side-by-side breakdown, see SOP vs work instruction.

-Work instructions provide the tactical execution details that SOPs reference but don't fully explain.
-For instance, an SOP for equipment maintenance might include a step that says "calibrate the pressure gauge."
-The work instruction would then detail exactly how to perform that calibration, covering tool settings, measurement tolerances, and verification steps.
+Work instructions carry the tactical execution details that SOPs reference but don’t fully explain.
+Say one of these manufacturing SOP examples for equipment maintenance includes a step reading “calibrate the pressure gauge.”
+The work instruction is where you’d find exactly how to perform that calibration, down to the tool settings, measurement tolerances, and verification steps.

 How Glitter AI Helps with Work Instructions

 Glitter AI takes the pain out of creating visual work instructions.
-Just record your screen as you perform a task, and Glitter automatically generates a documented work instruction with screenshots, annotations, and written guidance for each step.
+Record your screen while you perform a task, and the AI-powered SOP builder produces a documented work instruction on its own, with screenshots, annotations, and written guidance for each step.

-Subject matter experts can demonstrate a task once and walk away with a finished document.
-No more spending hours manually capturing screenshots and writing out granular details.
-Teams end up with visual guides that frontline workers can follow in real-time, which speeds up training and reduces mistakes.
+A subject matter expert can demonstrate a task once and walk away with a finished document.
+No more burning hours capturing screenshots by hand and writing out every granular detail, fighting with a blank work instruction template, or keeping a separate procedure, service manual, and reference card for every variation.
+What teams get instead are visual guides that new hires can follow during onboarding in real-time, which speeds up training and trims mistakes.
+It also holds up for tightly regulated financial services teams, where precise execution really matters.

 Frequently Asked Questions